Sakif/Assignments/systemAnalysis/readme.md

 ## Task 3

 Create a program which performs prime number decomposition (as in lab 1), but uses a recursive function which calls itself, but with smaller parameter values.

+# Lab 3

+See Task 2, from Lab 2, the problem about student records.

+Write a problem which reads the student records file and outputs another file where the records are sorted alphabetically according to the student's last name. (can use strcmp function to compare strings)

+# Lab 4

+See Task 2, from Lab 2, the problem about student records.

+Write a problem which reads the student records file and outputs another file where the records are sorted alphabetically according to the student's last name. (can use strcmp function to compare strings)

+Perform the above task by creating a type Student class where the data are private fields, while we use methods to set data and get data.

+# Lab 5, formula parser

+This lab starts a series of labs where we will be working with parsing mathematical formulas.
+The symbolic formulas are parsed by compilers for the purpose of using them for computations.
+For example

+x+y+z

+Can be represented by a tree

++

+/ \

+x +

+/ \

+y z

+Once we substitute known values instead of the variables we use the tree to evaluate the formula.

+You need to use classes to create formula trees.
+An example of the base class is attached in the Formula file.

+You can see a class "adder" derived from formula which can add two formulas.
+You can use it to create a formula tree by parsing formulas that, for now, only consist of additions.

+z + x+ b

+Task: modify the adder class or create another class to perform subtractions.